Last update: 2020-04-07

 1989 294.297; →NIDNTT; TWNT

-Here, “guilt” makes sense as a translation for the second two occurrences.
+Here, “guilt” makes sense as a translation for the last two occurrences of sin.
 Try this reading:

 It continues in the same vein lamenting guilt/sin:

-14 For we know that the law is spiritual, but I am carnal, sold under sin.
-15 For what I am doing, I do not understand.
-For what I will to do, that I do not practice; but what I hate, that I do.
-16 If, then, I do what I will not to do, I agree with the law that it is good.
-17 But now, it is no longer I who do it, but sin that dwells in me.
-18 For I know that in me (that is, in my flesh) nothing good dwells; for to will is present with me, but how to perform what is good I do not find.
-19 For the good that I will to do, I do not do; but the evil I will not to do, that I practice.
-20 Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me.
+14 For we know that the law is spiritual; but I am of the flesh, sold into slavery under sin.
+15 I do not understand my own actions.
+For I do not do what I want, but I do the very thing I hate.
+16 Now if I do what I do not want, I agree that the law is good.
+17 But in fact it is no longer I that do it, but sin that dwells within me.
+18 For I know that nothing good dwells within me, that is, in my flesh.
+I can will what is right, but I cannot do it.
+19 For I do not do the good I want, but the evil I do not want is what I do.
+20 Now if I do what I do not want, it is no longer I that do it, but sin that dwells within me.

-21 I find then a law, that evil is present with me, the one who wills to do good.
-22 For I delight in the law of God according to the inward man.
-23 But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
-24 O wretched man that I am!
-Who will deliver me from this body of death?
-25 I thank God—through Jesus Christ our Lord!
-So then, with the mind I myself serve the law of God, but with the flesh the law of sin.
-(Romans 7)
+21 So I find it to be a law that when I want to do what is good, evil lies close at hand.
+22 For I delight in the law of God in my inmost self, 23 but I see in my members another law at war with the law of my mind, making me captive to the law of sin that dwells in my members.
+24 Wretched man that I am!
+Who will rescue me from this body of death?
+25 Thanks be to God through Jesus Christ our Lord!

-Again remember “law of” could mean “instruction of” and this is pretty self explanatory and backs up the law being good.
-Everyone should still try to live by the law but when we fail to do this that is where grace covers us.
+Again remember “law of” could mean “instruction of” and this is pretty self-explanatory and backs up the law being good.
+Everyone should still try to live by the law but when we fail to do this is where grace covers us.
 Paul continues to contrast the spirit with the flesh: